 • 425 autofocus points

-The X-T30 II is a refresh of one of Fujifilm’s popular cameras in its mirrorless X series.
-It’s one of the best-value mirrorless cameras out there and we gave it high praise in our review.
+The X-T30 II is an updated version of one of Fujifilm’s popular cameras in its mirrorless X series, the Fujifilm X-T30.
+It’s one of the best-value mirrorless cameras out there and we highly praised it in our review.
 The film simulation modes on this camera will be of particular interest to black and white photographers.
 These fine creations do exactly what it sounds like, and allow you to emulate classic film stocks.

 The Acros mode simulates the classic fine-grain film, delivering ultra-sharp images full of detail.
 Both this and the classic Monochrome mode can be used with red, green or yellow filters for different effects.
 The tactile, dial-based handling experience of the X-T30 II also feels like a throwback to film cameras of yesteryear.